Automotive night vision: Toyota

-In 2002 Toyota Night View was the first worldwide series production active automotive night vision system, introduced on the Toyota Landcruiser Cygnus or Lexus LX470.
-This system uses the headlight projectors emitting near infrared light aimed like the car's highbeam headlights and a CCD camera then captures that reflected radiation, this signal is then processed by computer which produces a black-and-white image which is projected on the lower section of the windshield.
+In 2002 Toyota Night View was the first worldwide series production active automotive night vision system, introduced optionally on the Toyota Landcruiser Cygnus or Lexus LX470.
+This system first uses the near infrared light projectors placed next to the fog lights emitting near infrared light aimed like the car's high beam headlights.
+Then, a CCD camera behind the rear view mirror captures that reflected infrared light, and then this signal is processed by the computer which produces a monochromatic image which is projected right above the gauge cluster onto the windshield.

-In February 2008 the Toyota Crown Hybrid added a feature which highlights pedestrians and presents them in a box on an LCD display in front of the driver.
+In February 2008 the Toyota Crown Hybrid added a feature which highlights pedestrians and presents them in a box on an LCD in front of the driver.
 This was the first pedestrian detection feature for an active system.

 In 2009, Lexus introduced Night View on the LS, but only in Japan.